JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation-3.md

 ## General overview

 Navigation 3 is more than a new version of the library — in a lot of ways it's a new library entirely.
-To dive deeper into the philosophy behind it, see the [Android Developers blog post](https://android-developers.googleblog.com/2025/05/announcing-jetpack-navigation-3-for-compose.html).
+To learn more about the philosophy behind this redesign, see the [Android Developers blog post](https://android-developers.googleblog.com/2025/05/announcing-jetpack-navigation-3-for-compose.html).

 The major changes in the new library are:

 * **User-owned back stack**.
-Instead of operating a single library back stack, you create and manage a `SnapshotStateList` of states which is observed by the UI.
+Instead of operating a single library back stack, you create and manage a `SnapshotStateList` of states, which the UI observes directly.
 * **Low-level building blocks**.
 Thanks to closer integration with Compose, the library allows more flexibility in implementing your own navigation components and behavior.
 * **Adaptive layout system** that allows to display multiple destinations at the same time and seamlessly switch between layouts.